 With this final scarecrow tattoo design, I included the same design placed on two different people and places of the body to show how different it can look, and why we need to think through options to make the right choice for what we are imagining concerning our tattoo.

-That leads me to the orange colored scarecrow.
+That leads me to the orange-colored scarecrow.
 Why the artist went with pink for the smoky tendrils makes no sense to me.
 It takes away from an otherwise awesome tattoo.
-Even so, from the waist up the color choices were great, and the feeling someone is about to lose their head from the swinging of the scythe feels very real.
+Even so, from the waist up the color choices were great, and the feeling that someone is about to lose their head from the swinging of the scythe feels very real.
 Great scarecrow tattoo design.

 As mentioned earlier in the article, the scarecrow is a really compelling choice for a tattoo design, because it is used in so many ways as a figure in pop culture.